 Using properties and methods allows you to perform operations over object(s).
 But an event works exactly the opposite way – the object uses its event to tell you that something has happened to it

 .
-The event is not read, written or called – the event happens
+The event is not read, written or called – the event fires

 The event can hold parameters